Resources

 Python

 Below we provide a selection of resources for Python, a general purpose programming language that has become popular for use in data science.
 One reason for that popularity is the existence of a number of packages for Python that implement various mathematical, statistical, and machine learning-related functions.
 Another attractive feature of Python is the widespread use of Jupyter notebooks that allow for interactive programming in Python (as well as other languages).
-Jupyter notebooks are also an easy way to share code and to create tutorials for various programming tasks.
+Jupyter notebooks are also an easy way to share code and create tutorials for various programming tasks.
 Of course, Python programs can also be created using standard editors used for programming languages.
 There will be more on this below.

 General Python background